-AGB:357 Agribusiness Marketing and Retailing 3.0 cr
+AGB:357 Agribusiness Marketing and Retailing

 This course provides the student with knowledge required to understand and execute marketing promotions.
 It equips students with the ability to identify and construct successful public relations campaigns and evaluate advertising communication used in agribusiness.
 (59.4 Lec.
 Hrs.)